akirsch/puppet-lamp-stack/README.md

 ## Instructions
 0. Insure Vagrant and Virutal Box are installed.
 1. Clone this repository.
-2. Create directory "webroot" in the root directory of the clone.
-This will act as your root web folder.
-3. Open up terminal, change directory to the git repo root, and start the vagrant box.
+2. Open up terminal, change directory to the git repo root, and start the vagrant box.

         $ vagrant up